Hardikgithub2020/Mod-2-Project/README.md

 # Mod-2-Project
 Problem Statement :

-To Search Brewerirs newarby, in state by type or brewery
+To Search Brewerirs by city, by state and type of brewery.

 Solution :